skendaj/clawdephobia/README.md

 ### Phone Notifications

-Get Clawdephobia alerts on your phone (iOS or Android) via [ntfy.sh](https://ntfy.sh) — a free, open-source push notification service:
+Get clawdephobia alerts on your phone (iOS or Android) via [ntfy.sh](https://ntfy.sh) — a free, open-source push notification service:

 1. Install the **ntfy** app ([App Store](https://apps.apple.com/app/ntfy/id1625396347) or [Google Play](https://play.google.com/store/apps/details?id=io.heckel.ntfy))
 2. Subscribe to a unique topic (e.g. `clawdephobia-yourname123`)
-3. In Clawdephobia Settings → **Phone**, enable phone notifications and enter the same topic
+3. In clawdephobia Settings → **Phone**, enable phone notifications and enter the same topic
 4. Hit **Send Test to Phone** to verify

 All alerts (warning, critical, reset, service down) are mirrored to your phone.
 Critical alerts use urgent priority to break through Do Not Disturb.
 You can also [self-host ntfy](https://docs.ntfy.sh/install/) for complete privacy.

 ### Service Down Detection

-Clawdephobia detects when Clawd's service is unavailable:
+clawdephobia detects when Claude's service is unavailable:

 - Triggers after 3 consecutive server/network failures
 - Displays a red banner in the popover with "Showing last known data"